emmawalshdev/The-Book-bar/testing.md

         - The username is displayed.
         - The duration of time the user has been a member is displayed.

     - A snapshot of the user's activity is displayed.
-This icludes:
+This includes:
         - The total number of books the user has added.
         - The total number of reviews the user has added.
         - A quick link to the homepage.